-This is over half of OneWeb’s entire 648 LEO satellite fleet that will deliver high-speed, low-latency global connectivity.
+OneWeb has now launched over 60 per cent of its LEO satellite fleet that will deliver high-speed, low-latency global connectivity.

-Liftoff occurred on 14 October at 10:40am BST.
-OneWeb’s satellites were separated from the rocket in nine batches over a period of 3 hours 52 minutes with signal acquisition on all 36 satellites confirmed.
+Liftoff of the latest launch occurred on 27 December at 13:10pm BST from the Baikonur Cosmodrome.
+OneWeb’s satellites separated from the rocket and were dispensed in nine batches over a period of 3 hours 45 minutes with signal acquisition on all 36 satellites confirmed.